muthuganeshece/CVProjects/README.md

   - Efficient disposal of sodium
 ## Sodium Fire Segmentation
 - Semantic Segmentation of fire from the raw image
-- Label dataset using Roboflow
+- Annotate dataset using Roboflow
-- Yolo v8 pretrained segmentation model is trained in google colab
+- Yolo v8 pretrained segmentation model is used to train custom dataset
--

 ## Detection of Hydrogen Buildup
+- Characterization study on sequence of images to detect hydrogen combustion

 # Motion Debluring of Scintillator based Optical images from an X-ray source
 - **Tools and Libraries:**